sunset-codes/sunset-tools/README.md

 Uses the `PackageCompiler.jl` package to do this.

 Note that the usage of these precompiled package sysimages only makes scripts *start faster*.
-It does not make them run faster overall, just removes the initial precompilation Julia has to do when you use a package for the first time after starting julia (which happens everytime if you're running scripts).
+It does not make them run faster overall, just removes the initial hooplah Julia has to do when you use a package for the first time after starting julia (which happens everytime if you're running scripts).

 ### Usage
 No extra info yet.